gSchool/populatron_javascript/README.md

 ## Rationale

 Real-life applications are complex.
-Naive programmers programmers will create complex monoliths which are hard to test.
+Naive programmers will create complex monoliths which are hard to test.

 Adherents to TDD will create complex applications composed of simple modules.